sdfggvfvj/bianzhidai-2.0/README.md

 ## License ⚡
 Bianzhidai is licensed under the SIL Open Font License, version 1.1.

-## Credit (the typeface and its designer) 💡
+## Credit 💡

-Crediting the typeface and its designer is crucial, as it shows appreciation for the generosity of designers who are willing to offer their fonts as open-source.
+Crediting the typeface, its designer and the foundries is crucial, as it shows appreciation for the generosity of designers who are willing to offer their fonts as open-source.
 It's noticeable that some individuals neglect to credit open-source typefaces and their designers.
 Acknowledging and appreciating these creative contributions is important.

-ANYWAYS, JUST CREDIT THE TYPEFACE AND DESIGNER, OKAY? <3
+ANYWAYS, PLEASE JUST CREDIT THE TYPEFACE AND DESIGNER, OKAY? ❤\(ᵔ.ᵔ)/❤

 ## Publisher 💿
 [Velvetyne Type Foundry](https://velvetyne.fr/)